altercation/storage-gen/README.md

 Identifies the storage item (drive, partition, filesystem) as a bootable device.
 May not always impact the item initialization.

-`--drivekeep `

-For drives, prevents any existing partitions from being removed, even without explicitly identifying them with noclobber.

 `--encrypt `

 Used on storage items that may be children of encryption to imply an encryption